zorael/kameloso/README.md

 There are two major configurations in which the bot may be built.

-* `application`: base configuration; everything needed for an IRC bot
+* `application`: default, base configuration; everything needed for an IRC bot
 * `twitch`: additionally includes Twitch chat support and the Twitch bot plugin

-Both configurations come in `-lowmem` variants (e.g. `application-lowmem` and `twitch-lowmem`) that lower compilation memory required at the cost of increasing compilation time, which may help on memory-constrained systems.
+Both configurations come in `-lowmem` variants (e.g. `application-lowmem` and `twitch-lowmem`) that lower compilation memory required at the cost of increasing compilation time, which may help on memory-constrained systems (such as the Raspberry Pi).

 List configurations with `dub build --print-configs`.
 You can specify which to compile with the `-c` switch.
 Not supplying one will make it build the default `application` configuration.